idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 (\mathbf{A} - \omega^2 \mathbf{B})\mathbf{u} = 0
 \end{equation}
 where $\mathbf{A}$ holds the "noneigen" kernels, $\mathbf{B}$ holds the "eigen" kernels, $\omega$ are the natural frequencies, and $\mathbf{u}$ are the mode shapes.
-In MOOSE, modal analysis is set up using the Eigenvalue Executioner.
+In MOOSE, modal analysis is set up using the [Eigenvalue.md] Executioner.
 The Eigenvalue System allows you to define which kernels go into which matrix.
 It's important to note that in modal analysis, Neumann boundary conditions are ignored since we are interested in the free vibration response of the structure.